marcin-bukowiecki/roc-lang/README.md

 - `passes` -> passes to resolve jump labels, reference increment/decrement etc.

 If you want to play around check unit tests in `tests` module.

+# Requirements

+- LLVM compiler infrastructure
+- Clang to link compiled output with code from `linkubg` module